 Located in central Oregon the Deschutes River is a tributary of the Columbia River, collecting water from the Cascade Region.
-The Deschutes was once an important resource for Native Americans and in the 19th century pioneers of the Oregon Trail, and there are plenty of beautiful waterfalls to discover.
+The Deschutes was once an important resource for Native Americans and in the 19th-century pioneers of the Oregon Trail, and there are plenty of beautiful waterfalls to discover.
 Now Deschutes river rafting is a must-have experience.

 The river is utilized for recreation purposes, such as fishing and white-water rafting.
 Lots of companies run trips from Bend, Oregon all the way to the Columbia River.
 Most of the rapids are class 2 and 3, with names like Boxcar, Surf City, and upper and lower elevator.

 Deschutes River White Water Rafting

 The River Drifters, located in the Lower Deschutes region, a stretch of 100-miles, runs several types of trips depending on the adventure you’re looking for.
 The company offers half-day, full-day and multiday rafting trips, with the full day trip being the most popular.

 The full-day tour covers about 14-miles of the Lower Deschutes, an approximately 5-6-hour trip, which I did as part of an excursion with UnCruise.
 But you can schedule your own trip with River Drifters, with a half-day trip costing around $55 and a full-day trip at around $80.
 They also offer group trips, family trips and again multi-day trips.
 This was my experience with them.

 My First Time White Water Rafting in Oregon